Leveraging the Video-level Semantic Consistency of Event for Audio-visual Event Localization: Related Works

-{\bf{Audio-visual Event Localization:}} With the development of joint audio-visual learning, the audio-visual event localization task was formally proposed by Tian \textit{et al}. \cite{tian2018audio} with the first public dataset AVE.
-They proposed an audio-guided visual attention module(AGVA) and a dual multimodal residual network to fuse information over two modalities.
-AVSDN \cite{lin2019dual} adopts a bi-directional LSTM \cite{schuster1997bidirectional} to fuse audio and visual features in a seq2seq manner.
-During the whole fusion process, simple concatenation can lead to misaligned temporally.
-Lin \textit{et al}. \cite{lin2020audiovisual} designed an audiovisual transformer, where visual regions are divided into patches and adjacent frames are utilized, making the model complex and computationally intensive.
-Xu \textit{et al}. \cite{xu2020cross} proposed an audio-guided spatial-channel attention (CMRA) module which can guide the model to focus on event-relevant visual regions.
-Zhou \textit{et al}. \cite{zhou2021positive} proposed a positive sample propagation (PSP) module which constructs an all-pair similarity map between each audio and visual segment and cuts off the entries that are below a pre-set similarity threshold.
-Yan \textit{et al}. \cite{xia2022cross} proposed a background suppression scheme based on CMRA \cite{xu2020cross}, whose network is more complex than the others.
-Similar to \cite{xu2020cross,xia2022cross}, Liu \textit{et al}. \cite{Liu2022DMIN} improves the temporal-spatial-channel attention module and further establishes the cross-modal dense-relationship.
-Although there have been methods that focus on resolving the problem of conflicting audio-visual content, i.e., discarding the influence of the background, what is more important for audio-visual event localization is to enhance the distinction between different events, and the background represents only a small fraction of all event categories.
+{\bf{Audio-visual Event Localization:}} With the development of joint audio-visual learning, the AVE localization task was formally proposed by Tian \textit{et al}. \cite{tian2018audio} with the first public dataset AVE.
+They proposed an audio-guided visual attention module (AGVA) and a dual multimodal residual network to fuse information over two modalities.
+Xu \textit{et al}. \cite{xu2020cross} proposed an audio-guided spatial-channel attention (CMRA) module that can guide the model to focus on event-relevant visual regions.
+Zhou \textit{et al}. \cite{zhou2021positive} proposed a positive sample propagation (PSP) module that constructs an all-pair similarity map between each audio and visual segment and removes the entries that are below a preset similarity threshold.
+Similar to \cite{zhou2021positive}, Fan \textit{et al}. \cite{III-5-feng2023css} proposed a consistent segment selection approach to enhance segment-level semantic consistency across modalities.
+However, they ignored the event semantic consistency within modalities.
+Xia \textit{et al}. \cite{xia2022cross} proposed a background suppression scheme based on CMRA \cite{xu2020cross}, whose network is more complex than the others.
+Similar to \cite{xu2020cross,xia2022cross}, Liu \textit{et al}. \cite{Liu2022DMIN} improves the temporal-spatial-channel attention module and further establishes the cross-modal dense relationship.
+Recently, Geng \textit{et al}. \cite{III-4-geng2023dense} introduced a new dense AVE localization task, making a valuable contribution to the field.
+Nonetheless, it fundamentally differs from AVE localization and is, therefore, beyond the scope of this paper.